 The table below provides a breakdown of amounts paid in the reporting period in relation to legal costs, settlements and conciliation and arbitration proceedings relating to contracts with third parties.
 This does not include expenditure incurred in relation to general legal advice received by the Data Protection Commission which is disclosed in Consultancy costs above.

-Period from 25 May 2018 to 31 December 2018 Period from 1 January 2018 to 24 May 2018
+2019 25.05.18 to 31.12.18

 € €

-Legal fees - legal proceedings 380,916 247,904
+Legal fees - legal proceedings 823,544 380,916

-Legal costs awarded against DPC 445,401 -
+Legal costs awarded against DPC - 445,401

-Legal costs recouped (6,482) (7,027)
+Legal costs recouped (4,364) (6,482)

-Total 819,835 240,877
+Total 819,180 819,835

 Travel and Subsistence Expenditure